balcortex/100_days_code_web_development/README.md

 ## Day 054 - 2023/10/26

 Today I learned how to use the debugger, which is a tool that allow us to pause the program and inspect the variables in real time.

+## Day 055 - 2023/10/27

+Today I learned how to declare arrays in JavaScript.
+To declare an array,  use square brackets and values separated by commas.